Clintonrocha98/component-form/README.md

 The "input" component is imported from "./components/input" and represents each of the form fields.
 It is passed as props to the "Input" component: "label", "type", "id", "value" and "onChange".

-The message "Data sent successfully" is displayed if the response of the request has status "ok".
+The message "Dados enviados com sucesso" is displayed if the response of the request has status "ok".

 The "App" component is exported as application default.